Archdiocese of Rossano-Cariati

-The Archdiocese of Rossano–Cariati (Archidioecesis Rossanensis-Cariatensis) is a Latin diocese of the Catholic Church in Calabria that has existed since 597, beginning as the Diocese of Rossano.
+The Archdiocese of Rossano–Cariati (Archidioecesis Rossanensis-Cariatensis) is a Latin diocese of the Catholic Church in Calabria that has existed since the 7th century.
 It is a suffragan of the Archdiocese of Cosenza-Bisignano.

 History

 Middle Ages

-In 597, the Diocese of Rossano was established from the former Diocese of Thurio.
+Totila, King of the Goths (541–552) campaigned against the Byzantine cities of southern Italy, captured and devastated the Roman colony of Rossano.

+At the time of Pope Gregory I (590–604), the dioceses in Bruttium were: Reggio Calabriae, Locri, Vibo Valentia, Tempsa, Scyllaecium, Croton, Cosentia, Thurii, Tauriana, Nicotera, Carina, and Myria.
+In the late 6th century, the Diocese of Rossano was established, after the Diocese of Thurio had become defunct and its people enslaved or dispersed as a result of the Lombard invasions.
 The first known bishop of this see is Valerianus, Bishop of the "Ecclesia Rosana" in the Roman Council of 680.

+Greek possession of Calabria

+Up to the 7th century, the bishops of Calabria and Sicily were consecrated in Rome, and attended the councils of the Popes.
+In the 8th and 9th century, except for the bishops of Cosenza, Bisignano, and Martorano, the bishops attended the councils of the Patriarch of Constantinople.

+In the Diatyposis of the Emperor Leo the Wise (c.
+900), the diocese of Thurii is still listed, as a suffragan bishopric of Reggio Calabriae, though the bishop's seat was then at Rossano.
+The archbishop of Reggio was a Greek Metropolitan, subordinate to the Patriarch of Constantinople.
+In the Notitia Episcopatuum of Leo the Wise and Patriarch Stephanus, Rossano is one of the three bishops rescued from the occupation of the Arabs and incorporated into the Greek empire.

 The Oratory of San Marco in Rossano was built in the 10th century by St. Nilus the Younger as a place of retirement for nearby eremite monks and is one of the most important testimonies to Byzantine art in Italy.
 In 982 Emperor Otto II captured Rossano temporarily from the Byzantines, who had made it the capital of their possessions in Southern Italy.
-It preserved its Greek character long after its conquest by the Normans after which its Greek bishop acknowledged papal jurisdiction at the synod of Melfi in 1089.
+It preserved its Greek character long after its conquest by the Normans.
+At the end of the 10th century, in the time of Saint Nilus, the Byzantines demanded that the city of Rossano to fit out ships for the Byzantine fleet; the populace refused, and burned the ships in the harbor.